fab3/css/README.md

-# python
+# I'm using Python for testing purposes :)

-Its all about learning Python :)
+because is Its all about learning how todo the job done ... programming
-#playing around with pull request